Perched on top of High Rock Mountain, the clubhouse overlooks High Rock Lake with a breathtaking, panoramic, 100-mile view on a clear day.

 Tranquility Lakes and Walking Trails

 Tranquility Lakes has two large ponds, one with an aerator, and three smaller ponds.
 An asphalt walking trail circles through the woods, around the ponds and wetlands, and past a footbridge over the spillway.
+Fishing pods are available at the upper pond.

 Cascade Creek Park is a beautiful, serene area of The Springs with two ponds, woods, a firepit, and a picnic area with a fireplace and gazebo.
 There is a walking path, but it is rather undefined.
 The path starts close to the picnic area, goes up the hill, around where the upper pond used to be, and meanders down the other side of the pond.
 Although the path is rather unbeaten, nature provides quite a show.
 There is a lovely assortment of plants near and in the water – some of which are native to North Carolina.
 There you can find pickerelweed with the big, heart-shaped leaf; a clump of rushes; some jewelweed; and some spreading dayflowers creeping around the pond’s edge to name a few.
 The evergreen bushes along the path include a rhododendron that bursts with blooms in the spring.